bgrid-berkeley/bGridDatabaseTools/administration/migrate_mySQL.md

 Written by MT.

 I couldn't  get any of the out-of-the-box tools to work, though they are listed here: https://wiki.postgresql.org/wiki/Converting_from_other_Databases_to_PostgreSQL
-Maybe between now and the time you look at this they will be updated and more user-friendly.
+Maybe now they are updated and more user-friendly.

 I ended up doing quite a bit of manual labor for this migration.
 * Export table definitions from mysql in a "psql friendly" manner.